Reclaim Your Well-Being & Purpose: The Transformative Power of a Sabbatical

 Stepping away—even briefly—gives you a clearer picture of your true state:

-Once you see where you truly are, you can start making the shifts that will actually renew you.
+Once you understand where you truly are, you can start making the shifts that will actually recalibrate you.

 What I Got Right (and What I Got Wrong)